Sgt-Imalas/Sgt_Imalas-Oni-Mods/RonivansLegacy_ChemicalProcessing/Ronivan's Legacy 1.8 .md

 - fixed cost of med. reservoirs being the same as small reservoirs.
 Its now 3/4 of a vanilla reservoir (100kg -> 300kg), also reduced cost of wall reservoirs to 80kg
 - fixed Ammonium Water transition percentages being flipped (intended rate: 89% water, 11% ammonia, this was inverted previously)
 - fixed Codex page of fullerene crashing when chemical processing - I.O. was not enabled
+- fixed co2 filter going active with any gas present instead of only co2